In this post we would like to look at some California elder law resources that are very valuable for anyone who is preparing for life as an elder.

 The American Association for Long-Term Care Insurance website would be a good place to start if you’re looking for information about long-term care insurance.

-The government program that is set up to assist seniors who need help paying for long-term care is Medicaid.
+The government program that is set up to assist seniors who need help paying for long-term care is Medi-Cal.
 It is a joint federal/state program, and in California it’s called Medi-Cal.

 Our office regularly offers free Medi-Cal Planning Workshops.
 To register for a workshop, follow this link: Free Medi-Cal Planning Workshops.